Kostas Nestoridis: Early years

 Nestoridis made his next step in his football career on a night in 1946, when his neighbor and friend, Kostas Sotiriadis, who was playing for Panionios, met him in Kallithea Square and suggested that he visit Nea Smyrni for another tryout.
-There, the coach Roussopoulos, having received information from Sotiriadis and impressed by his abilities, made him sign a sport's card, including him in the roster of Panionios.
+There, the manager Roussopoulos, having received information from Sotiriadis and impressed by his abilities, made him sign a sport's card, including him in the roster of Panionios.
 His urgent need for daily work as a cigarette retailer did not allow him to continue training with Panionios.

 He occasionally played football in his neighborhood until Karamalengos, the owner of the factory "Indiana" and a member of Hellas Moschato, heard about him.
 He offered Nestoridis a steady job in his business and offered him to sign in his team.
-The young Nestoridis, seeing that his two big dreams, the steady job and football were being materialized at the same time, did not hesitate to sign a fake sport's card under the name "Brinzos", as was the nickname of his brother, Christos and started playing in Hellas Moschato.
+The young Nestoridis, seeing that his two main ambitions, the steady job and football were being realized at the same time, signed a fake sport's card under the name "Brinzos", as was the nickname of his brother, Christos and started playing in Hellas Moschato.
 The team became champions of their division in Piraeus Football Clubs Association, with Nestoridis scoring 48 goals and becoming their star player.
 He played for the club from Moschato until 1948.
-His career there ended ingloriously, as before the start of the crucial match for the championship against Palia Kokkinia, a rival fan recognized Nestoridis and started shouting him with his real name.
+His career there ended abruptly, as before the start of the crucial match for the championship against Palia Kokkinia, a rival fan recognized Nestoridis and started calling out his real name.
 The officials of Hellas, fearing the revelation of forgery and punishment, did not use him, resulting in the 2–1 defeat and the loss of the championship.
 Their subsequent efforts to secure a free transfer of Nestoridis from Panionios were also fruitless.